puzpuzpuz/blog/cl9k7vhdi000009jsafb5goxa.md

 })
 ```

-The above wasn't possible until v1.5.0.
-That's because the generic version of the concurrent map available in xsync library supported only `string` keys.
+The above wasn't possible until xsync v1.5.0.
+That's because the generic version of the concurrent map available in the library supported only `string` keys.
 But now you can use any `comparable` type as a key, so `xsync.MapOf` became a real alternative to the good old `sync.Map`.
-Today we're going to discuss the recent changes in the data structure that allowed using arbitrary key types and also do some (as usually, non-scientific) microbenchmarking.
+Today we're going to discuss the recent changes in the data structure that allowed using arbitrary key types and also do some (as always, non-scientific) microbenchmarking.

 ### The challenges